 Along with providing protection from harmful UVA and UVB rays, this broad-spectrum mineral formula is designed with our delicate coral reefs in mind.
 No oxybenzone or octinoxate around these parts!
 A great product for users with sensitive skin.

-What could be better than a non-greasy, reef-safe, and water/sweat resistant everyday sunscreen?
+What could be better than a non-greasy, reef-safe, and water/sweat-resistant everyday sunscreen?
 Supergoop continues to be a leader in the sunscreen space with its clean formulas designed for all skin types.

-If the price is no concern this broad-spectrum SPF by Murad harnesses the power of antioxidants to protect the skin from UVA, UVB, pollution, blue light from devices, and infrared radiation.
+If the price is of no concern this broad-spectrum SPF by Murad harnesses the power of antioxidants to protect the skin from UVA, UVB, pollution, blue light from devices, and infrared radiation.
 The ideal product for city-dwellers whose exposure to the elements accelerates the signs of aging.

 French pharmacy brand La Rouche-Posay is known for its superior quality and is Europe’s secret for skin protection.
 If you struggle with oily skin or acne, this oil-free sunscreen is your best bet this winter.

 This dermatologist-recommended daily anti-aging sunscreen is lightweight, broad-spectrum, and water-resistant.
 Just remember to shake the bottle before each use.